rzamora11/R_Shiny_Apps/README.md

 # Doctorates Spain
 Not a serie, just a small survey of employment in between doctorates and its sector.

-Remember to open the files with UTF-8 encoding, there is spanish accents for the names.
+Remember to open the files with UTF-8 encoding, there are spanish accents in the names (ex: Cataluña)